 Now we’ll take a look at some of the leak tests.

-Does VPN Unlimited still leak user data?
+Does VPN Unlimited leak user data?

-In previous reviews, I found VPN Unlimited apps to have serious security and privacy flaws with leaking data.
+In previous reviews, I found VPN Unlimited apps to have various security and privacy flaws with leaking data.
 Since then, the VPN Unlimited support staff informed me that they updated the applications to improve leak protection settings.
 Now let’s see the results.

 VPN Unlimited Windows client